 Phone: +64 7 838 4565

 Eric's work experience in New Zealand, the UK, and the USA has spanned senior management, consulting, and tertiary-level academic roles.
 Following a merchant navy career, he completed a Bachelors degree and then managed a CAD centre at the University of Plymouth while finishing his PhD.
-He was then headhunted to lead Swire Group’s marine research institute in California.
-After completing his MBA, he moved to New Zealand in 1993.
+He was then headhunted to lead Swire Group’s marine research institute in Sunnyvale, California.
+After completing an MBA, he moved to New Zealand in 1993.
 Eric’s longstanding community engagement involves leadership of a social enterprise organisation, where he has conceived and instituted a novel teaching development and research facility for which he received national recognition.

 - Liyanage, Harishani (2020).
 The social-psychological processes of supply chain learning and knowledge management.

 - Al Namani, Hamed (2014).
 A multi-level technology acceptance, adoption and implementation model for achieving government-citizen dialogue in Oman